scikit-rf/scikit-rf/doc/source/index.rst

     :height: 100
     :align: center
 |
 **scikit-rf** (aka `skrf`) is an Open Source, BSD-licensed package for RF/Microwave engineering implemented in the Python programming language.
 It provides a modern, object-oriented library which is both flexible and scalable.
-The documentation below is broken up into three sections; tutorials, reference and examples.
+The documentation below is broken up into three sections; narrative tutorials,  practical examples, and a reference API.

 Documentation
 ---------------
 |

 .. toctree::
     :maxdepth: 2

     tutorials
+    examples
+    api

 * `Development <https://github.com/scikit-rf/scikit-rf/wiki/Development>`_